hansroland/reflex-dom-inbits/tutorial.md

 Reflex-Dom is built on Reflex and on GHCJS.Dom.
 It allows you to write GUI programs that run in a Web Browser or as a 'native' application in Webkit.
 Reflex-Dom was written by Ryan Trinkle too.

+It's not necessary to be a Haskell guru to write GUI programs with reflex-dom.
+A basic understanding of Haskell and the concepts of *Functor*, *Applicative* and *Monad* is enough.
+Of course, the more experience you have, the easier it is.

 # Basics of Functional Reactive Programming (FRP) and Reflex

-## Basic Idea of Functional Reactive Programming
+## The Basic Ideas of Functional Reactive Programming

 Normally input functions are impure.
 Assume a function *getChar* that reads a single character from the keyboard.
 For different invocations the function *getChar*  normally returns a different character, depending on which key on the keyboad was presse.